slam9z/CS504-Homework-1/README.md

 sh run_CS504_Homework_1.sh -h

 #add bulk of runninginformation by JSON input: running-informations-data.json
-#the alternate filename and filepath are fix variable, will be improve in the future for user free input
+#the inputs for filename and filepath are not dynamic, will be improve in the future
 sh run_CS504_Homework_1.sh -c

 #list all the running information